 Standardisation of metered quantities

-A gas meter measures the volume of gas passing through it at actual conditions, i.e., at the prevailing temperature and pressure of the gas at the gas meter.
+A gas meter measures the volume of gas passing through it at actual conditions, i.e., at the prevailing temperature and pressure of gas at the gas meter.
 This volume is recorded in units of actual cubic meters (acm).
 However, in order to calculate how much energy that measured volume contains, it is necessary to first convert the measured volume (in acm) to a standard volume (in scm).
 This is done using the Ideal Gas Law, possibly adjusted for altitude and compressibility, as explained below.

 The Ideal Gas Law